 He linked tissue level hypothyroidism as one of the main causes of Fibromyalgia.
 And he did this through a concept known as 'deductively formulated theory'.

-This method of problem solving takes all of the competing theories that cause a disease and by the use of mathematical analysis pumps out the hypothesis that is most likely to be correct.
-(This is the same logic that Albert Einstein used to come up with his hypotheses - like the theory of relativity).
+This method of problem-solving takes all of the competing theories that cause a disease and by the use of mathematical analysis pumps out the hypothesis that is most likely to be correct (this is the same logic that Albert Einstein used to come up with his hypotheses - like the theory of relativity (5)).

 Not only did he link the two conditions together he also showed us how to effectively treat and even reverse Fibromyalgia and chronic pain symptoms through various research studies and even case studies.

-Through his research he found that the majority of patients who have fibromyalgia either have undiagnosed hypothyroidism or they are being inadequately treated with Levothyroxine or Synthroid (T4 containing medications).
+Through his research, he found that the majority of patients who have fibromyalgia either have undiagnosed hypothyroidism or they are being inadequately treated with LT4 containing medications.

-His research showed that in order for patients to have complete remission of their pain and fibromyalgia most of them needed the active form of thyroid hormone known as T3.
+His research showed that in order for patients to have complete remission of their pain most of them needed the active form of thyroid hormone known as T3.

-This is why it is so important to check your free T3, total T3 and reverse T3 levels (as discussed above) in order to accurately assess if your body has enough of this thyroid hormone.
+For this reason, you may need to specifically ask your doctor to check your free T3, total T3 and reverse T3 levels in order to accurately assess if your body has sufficient cellular thyroid hormone available.